 Anti-Doping Rules - Prohibited Association With Suspended Athletes

-As an IPF affiliate Nation, Canada (the CPU) follows IPF Anti-Doping Rules, the WADA Anti-Doping Code and follows the guidelines of the Canadian Anti-Doping Program, all of which address the issue of CPU members and potential affiliations with suspended athletes, using identical clauses and Articles.
+As an IPF affiliate Nation, Canada (the CPU) follows IPF Anti-Doping Rules, the WADA Anti-Doping Code and follows the guidelines of the Canadian Anti-Doping Program, all of which address the issue of CPU registrants and potential affiliations with suspended athletes, using identical clauses and Articles.

 The following are the restrictions placed on Suspended Athletes as per WADA:

-2) A Suspended Athlete cannot be coached by a powerlifting coach who is a CPU Certified Coach.
+2) A Suspended Registrant cannot be coached by a powerlifting coach who is a CPU Certified Coach.
 As a CPU certified coach, it is your responsibility to make sure you do not coach any Suspended Athletes.

 Here is that article in full: